Out of Hours and Crisis Support - Electrical Industries Charity

 Non Emergency Medical Issues – Call 111

 Advice for illnesses and minor injuries where life isn’t threatened but you need advice on what to do next.
-Calls are free.

 Mental Health